alex6679/teensy-4-async-inputs/README.md

 Returns the half length of the resampling filter.
 Its complete length is 2*(the returned value)+1.

 ## TInput
-TInput provides the input data to AsyncAudioInput.
-It needs to implement the same interface as AsyncAudioInputI2Sslave in input_i2s.h.
+AsyncAudioInputI2Sslave (input_i2s.h/ input_i2s.h.cpp) represents an example implementation of a TInput class.
+TInput provides the input data (32bit float) to AsyncAudioInput.

 ## Resampler
 Implements the low level resampling algorithm and anti-aliasing filter (Resampler.h/ Resampler.cpp).
 It initially computes the anti-aliasing filter and step length (e.g. 2.0 for 88.2kHz to 44.1kHz resampling) for a certain input to output sampling frequency.
 Afterwards the step length is slighlty adjusted if information about error of the sampling step is provided as done by AsyncAudioInput.
 This feature is not needed if data with a perfectly known sampling frequency is resampled (like wave files).
+Input and output data is still 32bit float.
+This class is already part of the Teensy audio library.

 ## Quantizer
+Scales and rounds the data from 32bit floating point to integer (Quantizer.h/ Quantizer.cpp).
+Optinally dither and noise shaping can be activated.
+This class is already part of the Teensy audio library.

 ## FrequencyMeasurement
+Implemented in FrequencyMeasurement.h/ FrequencyMeasurement.cpp.
+This class is not part of the audio pipeline.
+It is used by AsyncAudioInput to estimate the sampling frequency of the incoming data.